websanco/liferay-learn/docs/dxp/7.x/en/site-building/publishing-tools/publications/making-and-publishing-changes.md

 ### Deleting an Asset

-When you delete an asset in a publication, DXP creates a new, special version of that asset with the *deleted* status.
+When you delete an asset in a publication, DXP marks the asset for deletion and hides it when viewing the publication.
 The asset remains viewable to production and any other publications, since its removal in a publication is only a logical deletion.

 ## Making Changes on Parallel Publications